SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Specifying_data_input_in_a_dashboard_URL.md

 ## JSON syntax

-From DataMiner 10.2.0/10.2.2 onwards, you can pass the data using a JSON object in the URL:
+You can pass the data using a JSON object in the URL:

 ``url?data=<URL-encoded JSON object>``